raspberrypilearning/blockscad-coder-keyring/en/step_3.md

 --- /task ---
 --- task ---
-Now add an 'E' and an 'R' to finish the word 'CODER'.
+Now, add an 'E' and an 'R' to finish the word 'CODER'.

 Make sure that all of the letters are touching, and that there are no gaps between any of the letters.